gatsbyjs/gatsby/docs/docs/glossary.md

 ### Hydration

-Once a site that has been [built](#build) by Gatsby is loaded in a web browser and [client-side](#client-side) JavaScript assets have downloaded, it is turned into a full React application that can manipulate the DOM.
+Once a site has been [built](#build) by Gatsby and loaded in a web browser, [client-side](#client-side) JavaScript assets will download and turn the site into a full React application that can manipulate the [DOM](#dom).
+This process is often called re-hydration as it runs some of the same JavaScript code used to generate Gatsby pages, but this time with browser DOM APIs like `window` available.

 ## I